whatcomtrans/PoshIssues/rfc.md

 Moves a saved IssueFix file into the Archive folder of the database and updates filename to include the execution date.
 ### Invoke-IssueFix
 Invokes the fix PowerShell ScriptBlock associated with the fix, storing the results and updating the status.
 Unless forced, will only process those that have a Ready status.
+### Limit-IssueFix
+Limits fixes to one per fix by sorting through the piped input removing duplicate Fixes, keeping the oldest.
+Used to prevent the same fix from being fired multiple times.

 ## Notification
 Support sending notification of either/both completed and pending fixes.
 Starting off with email bit could add other channels.